Multi-height analysis of rational points of toric varieties: Introduction

 For a quasi-Fano variety $V$ with infinitely many rational points, one may asymptotically study the finite set of rational points with a bounded height $H$ associated with the anticanonical line bundle $\w_{V}^{-1}$.
-In \cite{Franke1989}, \cite{Batyrev1990} and \cite{peyre_duke}, Batyrev, Franke, Manin, Tschinkel and Peyre gave strong evidence supporting conjectures relating the asymptotic behavior of the number of points of bounded height on open subsets of $V$ to geometrical invariants of $V$.
+In \cite{FrankeManinTschinkel1989}, \cite{Batyrev1990} and \cite{peyre_duke}, Batyrev, Franke, Manin, Tschinkel and Peyre gave strong evidence supporting conjectures relating the asymptotic behavior of the number of points of bounded height on open subsets of $V$ to geometric invariants of $V$.

 In the case of toric varieties, the asymptotic behavior was studied in \cite{batyrev_anisotrop_tori} and \cite{batyrev_toric_varieties} using harmonic analysis on adelic groups.
-In \cite{salberger_torsor}, Salberger was the first to explicitly use universal torsors in relation to points of bounded height.
+In \cite{salberger_torsor}, Salberger was the first to explicitly use universal torsors to study points of bounded height.
 In particular, he was able to give a new proof of the theorem of Batyrev and Tschinkel for smooth projective split toric varieties over $\Q$.
-His work highlighted how the constant in the conjectural asymptotic formula is related to the product of local densities over universal torsors.
+His work highlighted how the constant in the conjectural asymptotic formula is related to the product of local densities on universal torsors.
 This was later studied in a more general setting by Peyre in \cite{peyre_zeta_height_function} and \cite{methode_du_cercle_peyre}.

-More recently in \cite{Peyre_beyond_height}, Peyre proposed a new framework to study the asymptotic distribution of rational points of bounded height.
+More recently in \cite{Peyre_beyond_height}, Peyre proposed a new framework to study the asymptotic distribution of rational points with bounded height.
 Instead of considering a height relative to one line bundle, it is natural to consider all possible heights.
-The purpose of this paper is to study the multi-height distribution of rational points of smooth, projective and split toric varieties over $\Q$.
+The purpose of this paper is to study the multi-height distribution on rational points of smooth, proper and split toric varieties over $\Q$.
 We prove that the expected asymptotic behavior holds for these varieties.
 In particular, we show that there is no accumulating subset for the multi-height distribution in the toric case.
-This is because we consider the rational points whose multi-height are in the interior of dual of the effective cone.
+This is because we consider the rational points whose multi-height is in the interior of the dual of the effective cone.

 A result concerning this all heights approach was given in \cite{demirhan2022distribution}, using height zeta functions.
 However, the condition $\beta = \pi^{\vee}(u)$ where $u \in (C_{\eff}(X)^{\vee})^{\circ}$ seems to be missing in \cite[theorem 1.1]{demirhan2022distribution}.
 If one considers the case of the projective line $\Proj^1$ with $(\beta_1,\beta_2) = (1,2)$, their result would imply that the asymptotic behavior is of the form $C.B^3$ whereas it is known to be of the form $C.B^2$.